na-na-hi/renget/archive/mino24.md

 •[**Konoha**](https://c.ai/c/gHuK64boVRX1_DgIv1bfpcKP6WV3agUg9IFYcs_R4AM): a rogue-lite adventure in a Japanese-themed Labyrinth, inspired by Spirited Away.
 You play as an Exorcist of the Meijian Shogunate, and accompany Konoha, the bakeneko Princess.
 I can (barely) direct the bot's facilitation, so narrate that you are entering or exiting the \*\*[Room]\*\* for the gameplay loop to function.

-•[**Reverie**]: Treat this one like a text vacation.
+•[**Reverie**](https://c.ai/c/umPnMbIVqmkkcQ7WNCDQCM8mZNgSwrVIAx0Vb127ap8): Treat this one like a text vacation.
 You play as a distinguished guest to a hotel stranded in space, where wild desires are satiated (as wild as the A.I allows :}).
 Prompt with substance, and the bot will respond in kind.
 Have exotic food, talk technobabbles, visit the casino, or do *unspeakable* things, it's your prerogative.

+•[**Eirwen**]: Take care of your own miniature city of tiny Fey, inspired by Arriety and Hollow Knight (coming soon).

 -----
 ##->disclaimer<-